Victims of domestic abuse

 If your leave is curtailed you must make sure that you make your next application to remain in the UK before the new expiry date.

-If you have leave to remain as the partner of a British citizen or settled person, then you can apply for indefinite leave to remain after a relationship breakdown, if your relationship with your sponsor has broken down due to domestic violence (Section DVILR of Appendix FM).
-The application form is online:
+If you were granted permission to stay in the UK as the partner of a British citizen or settled person, then you can apply under Appendix Victim of Domestic Abuse (“Appendix VDA”) for indefinite leave to remain after a relationship breakdown, if your relationship with your sponsor has broken down due to domestic violence.

 https://www.gov.uk/government/publications/application-to-settle-in-uk-form-setdv